 During The National WWII Museum’s two-week Bob & Dolores Hope Summer Theater Camp, campers become future stars as they learn how BB’s Stage Door Canteen at The National WWII Museum puts on a show.
-Campers, working one-on-one with trained, talented, and friendly Museum professionals in the Museum’s state-of-the-art Stage Door Canteen, will be taught the rudiments of stage-craft including opportunities for both on-stage and off-stage roles.
-The final week of The Bob & Dolores Hope Summer Theater Camp will culminate in a variety show performance by the camp-goers on July 9-20, 2018 in BB’s Stage Door Canteen, which will be open to friends and family.
-This performance will be professionally recorded for posterity with each family receiving a copy of the performance on DVD.
+Working one-on-one with trained, talented, and friendly Museum professionals in the Museum’s state-of-the-art Stage Door Canteen, campers will be taught the rudiments of stage-craft, including opportunities for both on-stage and off-stage roles.
+The final week of the Bob & Dolores Hope Summer Theater Camp will culminate in a variety show performance by the camp-goers in BB’s Stage Door Canteen, which will be open to friends and family.
+This performance will be professionally recorded for posterity with each family receiving a copy of the performance.
 All campers will also enjoy a special behind-the-scenes viewing of original USO entertainment artifacts and costumes from World War II.

 Details and Registration

 Weekdays only from July 10-21, 9:00 a.m.–3:00 p.m.

 - Drop-off between 8:45 a.m. and 8:55 a.m.

 - Drop-off for campers will be between 8:45 a.m. and 8:55 a.m. at the bus entrance to Louisiana Memorial Pavilion on Magazine Street.
 Museum staff will greet your child and accompany them to the classroom camp area.